-Nancy has been working with kids for a long time.
+Nancy Watson welcomes people of all ages.
 She especially has experience working with kids who have been through traumatic events.
 She believes it is important to have a safe space where individuals can talk about things with someone outside of their everyday interactions.
 Nancy aims to provide that outlet for them.

 In addition to her experience with kids, she was diagnosed with type 1 diabetes as a young child.
 For this reason, she relates well with kids or parents who have chronic illnesses.
 Nancy also experiences anxiety, giving her perspective on how mental illnesses can coexist with chronic illnesses.